 - Property Override Where a property has different privilege requirements that the resource (document) it is in.
-For example, the Password property on the ManagerAccountresource requires the "ConfigureSelf" or the "ConfigureUser" privilege to change in contrast to the "ConfigureUser" privilege required for the rest of the properties on ManagerAccount resources. - Subordinate Override Where an entity is used in context of another entity and the contextual privileges need to govern.
+For example, the Password property in the ManagerAccount resource requires the "ConfigureSelf" or the "ConfigureUsers" privilege to change in contrast to the "ConfigureUsers" privilege required for the rest of the properties in ManagerAccount resources. - Subordinate Override Where an entity is used in context of another entity and the contextual privileges need to govern.
 For example, the privileges for PATCH operations on EthernetInterface resources depends on whether the resource is subordinate to Manager (ConfigureManager is required) or ComputerSystem (ConfigureComponentis required) resources. - Resource URI Override Where a specific resource instance has different privilege requirements for operation that those defined for the entity schema.
 The overrides are defined in the context of the operation to privilege mapping for an entity.